Homelessness Frequently Asked Questions (FAQ)

 1. If we create an attractive environment for people experiencing homelessness, won't we attract more people to San Rafael?

 Not necessarily; the majority of individuals experiencing homelessness in San Rafael were previously housed in San Rafael.
-In December 2023, the City and its nonprofit service provider partners surveyed Mahon Creek area encampments and found that nearly 90% of the individuals had been in San Rafael for over a year, and two-thirds for more than a decade.
-Marin County’s 2022 Homeless Point-in-Time Count reported that 78% of homeless individuals were previously housed in Marin.
+In December 2023, the City and its nonprofit service provider partners surveyed Mahon Creek area encampments and found that nearly 90% of the individuals had been in San Rafael for over a year and two-thirds for more than a decade.
+Marin County’s 2024 Homeless Point-in-Time Count reported that 62% of homeless individuals were previously housed in Marin.

 2. Why is the majority of the homeless population in San Rafael.
 What are other towns in Marin doing that they do not have people experiencing homelessness?
+(Updated)

 The City of San Rafael is home to most of the County’s governmental and non-profit social service providers and available shelter beds.
 This means that individuals experiencing homelessness visit or reside in San Rafael because they can walk to access food, healthcare, and other support services.

 Homelessness is a complex issue that requires multi-agency collaboration.
 Recognizing this, the City is working with the County of Marin to develop a formal partnership to enhance the local response to homelessness and to plan the implementation of the Encampment Resolution Fund-3 grant.
-The partnership, which can serve as a framework for future regional partnerships with other Marin cities and towns, aims to develop policies and programs, improve stakeholder engagement, and propose projects for County Board of Supervisors and City Council consideration.
+The partnership, which can serve as a framework for future regional partnerships with other Marin cities and towns, aims to develop policies and programs, improve stakeholder engagement, and propose projects for the County Board of Supervisors and City Council consideration.

 3. Why don’t the homeless accept help?

 4. I’ve heard most homeless people aren’t from Marin, is that true?
+(Updated)

 Individuals living in encampments are overwhelmingly long-term residents of the City of San Rafael.

-The City of San Rafael and its nonprofit partners serving homeless individuals recently conducted a survey in the City’s major encampments asking this question among others.
+The City of San Rafael and its nonprofit partners serving homeless individuals recently conducted a survey in the City’s major encampments asking this question, among others.
 Almost 90% of individuals staying in the encampments have been in San Rafael for more than one year, and almost two-thirds have been in San Rafael for more than a decade.
 Many individuals camping in the City grew up here, attended San Rafael schools, and hope to find permanent affordable housing in this community.

 5. How many people are homeless in Marin?
+(Updated)

-The most recent PointIn-Time Count(a bi-annual field study of local homelessness) was conducted in 2022, finding 1,121 total persons experiencing homelessness in Marin County.
-Of the total homeless count population, 74% were unsheltered and 26% were sheltered, either in emergency shelter or transitional housing units.
-The number of those experiencing unsheltered homelessness increased in all regions of the county except for West Marin.
-The results of the January 2024 PIT count are expected to be released in the coming months.
+The most recent Point-In-Time Count (a bi-annual field study of local homelessness) was conducted in 2024, finding 1,090 total persons experiencing homelessness in Marin County.
+Of the total homeless count population, 72% were unsheltered, and 28% were sheltered, either in emergency shelters or transitional housing units.

 How to Help